Looking for tips and advice on home safety and childproofing? Check out our helpful videos and articles to learn more!

 Consumer Safety Expert Julie Vallese talks to parents about safety in the kitchen for babies and small children.
 She gives several simple tips ranging from bottle heating to safeguarding your oven and more.
 Parents can use these tips and suggested tools to help them keep their children from unnecessary injuries.

-Meet Erika Ruth, Product Manager, who talks about giving her own home a safety check for her daughter Caroline and also gives helpful tips about what parents can do to make sure their own homes are as safe as possible.
+Watch one of our experts do a home safety check.
+She gives helpful tips about what parents can do to make sure their own homes are as safe as possible.

 The kitchen poses many dangers to your child, including poisonous materials, choking hazards, and hot surfaces.
-The following tips can help you with childproofing your kitchen.
+The following tips can help you make your kitchen safer for your child.

 The bathroom can be fun during bath time, but it presents many hazards to babies and toddlers.
-The following tips can help you childproof your bathroom.
+The following tips can help you safeguard your bathroom.

-Whether you call it a family room, living room, great room, or den; it’s very important to childproof all family gathering spaces to help make them safer for your youngest family members.
+Whether you call it a family room, living room, great room, or den; it’s very important to safeguard all family gathering spaces to help make them safer for your youngest family members.

 Your child will spend a large amount of time in the nursery.
 Follow these tips to help make the area safer for both sleeping and playtime.

-Even though we're just passing through these areas, Hallways & Stairways should be an important focus when making your home safer for babies and young children.
+Even though we're just passing through these areas, hallways & stairways should be an important focus when making your home safer for babies and young children.

 Tips & tricks that will help you keep your child safe around the pool.

-Julie Vallese, Consumer Safety Expert for Safety 1st, shares some basic babyproofing tips for your home.
-From in the kitchen to in the family room, learn more on how to make your home a safer place for baby.
+Julie Vallese, Consumer Safety Expert for Safety 1st, shares some helpful safety tips for your home.
+From the kitchen to the family room, learn more on how to make your home a safer place for baby.

 Tips & tricks that will help you create safer place for your child to play.

-Childproofing your home can be daunting for parents, but following a few simple tips can help set you out on the right path and make things easier as your child grows.
+Getting your home ready for baby can be daunting for parents, but following a few simple tips can help set you out on the right path and make things easier as your child grows.